GLOBAL MARKETS-World shares enjoy vintage year, seen gaining more in 2014

 The euro is set to end 2013 close to its highest level in two years against the dollar, but a Reuters poll shows it is expected to reverse its upward trend next year as the continued soft stance of the ECB contrasts with the Fed‘s.

-On Tuesday, the single currency inched down to $1.3776, still up more than 4 percent for the year.
+On Tuesday, the single currency was steady at $1.3790 to be up more than 4 percent for the year.